serverless/serverless/docs/understanding-serverless/serverless-yml.md

     handler: handler.hello # Uses the same configuration as your provider.
 Subdirectories are supported, depending on your language, e.g. subdir/handler.hello if handler.js is in subdir
     memorySize: 512 # optional, default is 1024
     timeout: 10 # optional, default is 6
+    package: # optional requires individual function packaging to be enabled
+      include:
+      # The following paths will be unioned with the top level package includes.
+      include:
+        - lib/foo
+      # The following paths will be unioned with the top level package excludes.
+      exclude:
+        - lib/bar
+      artifact: path/to/my-function-artifact.zip # You can specify your own zip file for your function.
+Serverless won't zip your function if this is set
     events:
       - s3: bucketName
       - schedule: rate(10 minutes)